loicsikidi/tpm-ca-certificates/README.md

 > [!TIP]
 > This command:
 > 1. 📥 Downloads the latest bundle from GitHub releases
-> 2. 🔐 Verifies the bundle's integrity using Sigstore
+> 2. 🔐 Verifies the bundle's integrity against the public transparency log (Rekor)
 > 3. 🔐 Validates the provenance attestation against the public transparency log (Rekor)
 >
 > The verification ensures that the bundle was genuinely produced by this repository's CI pipeline and hasn't been tampered with since publication.